Bercio/vim-ipython/README.rst

 * @flacjacket for pointing out and providing fix for IPython API change
 * @memeplex for fixing the identifier grabbing on e.g. non-PEP8 compliant code
 * @pydave for IPythonTerminate (sending SIGTERM using our hack)
+* @Bercio for adapting the documentation to vim help file's format

 Similar Projects
 ----------------